lukez42/multinational-retail-data-centralisation630/README.md

 ---

 ## Description
 This project is a data cleaning and extraction pipeline designed to process and clean data from multiple sources (e.g., CSV files, APIs, databases) and upload the cleaned data to a local PostgreSQL database.
-The aim of the project is to demonstrate proficiency in data cleaning, extraction, and database management using Python, pandas, and SQLAlchemy.
+The aim of the project is to demonstrate proficiency in data cleaning, extraction, processing and database management using Python & various Python libraries and pgAdmin 4.

 ### Objectives
 - How to extract data from various sources (CSV, API, database).